Jack

 began to read:

-"Dear Jack,
+"Dear Jack, Once upon a

-her again.
-A thousand times I've tried to forgive that man.
+thousand times I've tried to forgive that man.
 A

 thousand times I thought I had.
 Maybe I did, but I need to do

 it again.
 Even now.
 Pray for me.
-And be careful, Jack, my
+And be careful, Jack,

-son is all I have left." - Bob
+my son is all I have left." - Bob

-Jack turned around in time to see Bob's car pull away and head
+turned around in time to see Bob's car pull away and head

 down the road.
 Jack watched until it disappeared.
 A full 15

-minutes later, he too, pulled away and drove slowly home,
+minutes later, he too, pulled away and drove slowly

-kids when he arrived.
+wife and kids when he arrived.

 Life